vgwb/Antura_arabic/docs/revised/Teacher.md

  * Engines are used to implement the expert system for a specific role:
 	* **DifficultySelectionAI** is in charge of selecting what difficulty to use for a given minigame.
-	* **MiniGameSelectionAI** is in charge of selecting what minigames to play during a given playsession, based on the player's position in the journey, the configured progression, and the current performance of the player.
+	* **MiniGameSelectionAI** is in charge of selecting what minigames to play during a given playsession
-	* **WordSelectionAI** is in charge of selecting what dictionary data a minigame should use based on player progression, player performance, and the minigame's requirements.
+	* **WordSelectionAI** is in charge of selecting what dictionary data a minigame should use.
 	* **LogAI** handles the logging of play data at runtime.

  * Helper classes make interaction with the underlying Database straightforward: